harta55/EnTAP/libs/curl-7.52.1/docs/INTERNALS.md

   that same multi handle. libcurl always uses multi so ->multi *will* point to a `Curl_multi` when a transfer is in progress.

-  ->mstate is the multi state of this particular `Curl_easy`.
-When `multi_runsingle()` is called, it will act on this handle according to which state it is in.
+  ->mstate is the multi States of this particular `Curl_easy`.
+When `multi_runsingle()` is called, it will act on this handle according to which States it is in.
 The mstate is also what tells which sockets to return for a specific `Curl_easy` when [`curl_multi_fdset()`][12] is called etc.

   The libcurl source code generally use the name 'data' for the variable that